microsoft/vscode-docs/docs/editor/debugging.md

 ![debug session](images/debugging/debug-session.png)

 In addition, the **debug status** appears in the Status Bar showing the active debug configuration.
-By selecting the debug status, a user can change the active launch configuration and start debugging without needing to open the Debug view.
+By selecting the debug status, a user can change the active launch configuration and start debugging without needing to open the Run view.

 ![Debug status](images/debugging/debug-status.png)